JannKrausse/MetricDrivenNeuromorphics/README.md

 # MetricDrivenNeuromorphics
 This is the repository with the code and supplementary information of our paper "On Metric-Driven Development of Embedded Neuromorphic AI" at IEEE SOCC'24.
+In one sentence, the paper presents an approach that automizes neural network training given a set of requirements for a specific system (e.g., IoT or Safety-Critical).
+Although it assesses neuromorphic networks, the approach can also well be applied to any type of neural network.

+## Installation and Running Experiments
 The requirements should be installed in a Python 3.9 environment.
 ```bash
 pip install -r requirements.txt